 The single valve marker system uses a sequencing valve which directs hydraulic flow to operate the markers alternately.
+Each time a marker is raised, the sequencing valve will direct flow to lower the opposite marker.

-With the single valve marker system, both markers can be used at the same time by first lowering one marker and moving the hydraulic control to the raise position and immediately returning it to the lower position.
-This will shift the marker control valve spool and the opposite marker will be lowered.
+Both markers can be used at the same time if desired.
+To do this, lower the planter and the marker that has been selected.
+Move the tractor SCV control to the raise position and immediately return it to the lower position.
+This will shift the marker control valve and the remaining marker will be lowered.